JustSomeGuy1234/WrestlingEmpireCustomMusic/README.md

   Some of it is purely wrong, but a lot of it is right (as far as I can tell).

 # Future game updates
-Unfortunately, the vast majority of the game is deobfuscated.
+Unfortunately, the vast majority of the game is obfuscated.
 Luckily, however, re-implementing/updating this mod should pretty simple as most of my code is in a custom class, and only a small portion of the games code is actually touched.

 # Can this mod load other custom things like clothing or faces?
 No, but making a mod to load that kind of thing is absolutely possible!
 Hell, it could be really easy but I haven't looked.